-Let the Wild Rumpus Begin!

 Where: We offer circus programs in two locations: Some of our day programs, classes and all of our summer day camps are held at the Rumpus Room ( map ), 15 Brodhead St., Mazomanie, WI; approximately 35 min. west of downtown Madison & 20 min. east of Spring Green.
 We also offer day programs, classes and a week-long camp over Spring break at the Goodman Community Center (map) on Madion's near east site.

 Cost: $250 for one week. $475 for two weeks. $700 for three weeks.
 Fees for day programs and classes vary; see our Current Schedule for specifics.

 To Register: click here for a .pdf file of our registration form.
 Just print the form, and mail it along with your fee to Mazomanie Movement Arts Center, 417 Bridge St, Mazomanie, WI 53560.
 Or call (608) 669-6403 or e-mail firstname.lastname@example.org, with your address and we'll mail you a form.

 What to expect: A morning warm-up will stretch and strengthen body, mind and imagination through new games, improv and more.
-We'll discover the basics of stiltwalking, juggling and low-flying trapeze, and explore the world of physical comedy including pantomime, clowning, and mask movement forms, as well as dabbling in tightwire, acrobatics, costuming and set design.
-As lifelong circus performers living in a state that's steeped in circus history, we have stories and images galore to share and tell when it's time for quieter activities.
+We'll master the basics of stiltwalking, juggling and low-flying trapeze, and explore the world of physical comedy including pantomime, clowning, and mask movement forms, as well as dabbling in tightwire, acrobatics, costuming and set design.
+As lifelong circus performers living in a state that's steeped in circus history, we have stories and images galore to share when it's time for quieter activities.
 Camp closes on Friday with a special performance showcasing skills learned and joy discovered!
 Parents, families and friends are cordially invited.
 You send lunch, we provide a healthy afternoon snack, before and after-camp care may be available if there is sufficient interest. email email@example.com for further information.